List of creepypastas: Toonstruck 2

-Toonstruck 2 is a story revolving around the sequel to the 1996 video game Toonstruck, which was developed but not released due to the commercial flop of the first game.
-The protagonist of the story, an adventure game geek named Dave, buys a rare copy of the game from a creepy man in a black raincoat; as he plays Toonstruck 2, its atmosphere becomes increasingly sinister, and the game begins to change the real world around him (the original Toonstruck was about a cartoon animator transported to the toon world through TV).
+Toonstruck 2 is a story revolving around the 1996 video game Toonstruck.
+In the creepypasta, a sequel for the game was developed but not released due to the commercial flop of the first game.
+The protagonist of the story, an adventure game geek named Dave, buys a copy of the unreleased sequel from a creepy man in a black raincoat; as he plays Toonstruck 2, its atmosphere becomes increasingly sinister, and the game begins to change the real world around him (the original Toonstruck was about a cartoon animator transported to the cartoon world through TV).
 The story alleges that Toonstruck 2 was based on art from the sketchbook of a mentally ill cartoon animator who murdered his boss, bought by one of Virgin Interactive Entertainment's executives at a murderabilia auction, and the real reason for its cancellation was that its contents were too shocking.

 SVG's Christopher Gates wrote: "The incomplete storyline has proved to be fertile ground for fans, who seem more than happy to fill in the blanks...
 If Toonstruck had been finished, maybe it would've faded away.
 But it wasn't, and the mystery has kept Toonstruck fans engaged for over 20 years—and counting."

-Analog horror creepypastas

-Although not strictly fitting the definition of creepypasta, analog horror was built on many of the tropes pioneered by earlier creepypastas.

-Gemini Home Entertainment

-Gemini Home Entertainment is a YouTube analog horror anthology series produced by Remy Abode.
-The series shows the contents of a set of VHS tapes produced by various entities and released by the eponymous Gemini Home Entertainment, a fictional media distributor.
-Over the course of the series, it becomes apparent that the material the tapes contain represent information about an ongoing extraterrestrial assault on the Solar System masterminded by 'The Iris', a sentient rogue planet, which has created numerous alien and paranormal entities to subjugate humanity and invade the Earth.